argonatorUberTF/Uber-Team-Fortress/README.md

 cmd changeteam blue, red, green, and yellow always enabled.
 You can fight alongside the monsters or summon more. precache models and sounds missing fixed.

-It still gets unto warnings on the console when there are more precached than it's limit on some maps but still a minimum has been increased.
+It still gets into warnings on the console when there are more precached than it's limit on some maps but still a minimum has been increased.

 Removed sounds for taunts, yells.
 In order to add weapons and sound effects.